MonaFung/TextCNN--Word2vec--Cross-Validation--Continue-Training/README.md

 ## 3.How to continue training from a certain checkpoint ?
 Sometimes we want to train new samples on previous trained model instead of train from scratch.
 You can simply use save and restore feature of tensorflow.
-Add your checkpoint directory to the blank tf.flags.DEFINE_string("checkpoint_dir", `""`, "Checkpoint directory from training run")<br>
+Add your checkpoint directory to the blank<br>
+tf.flags.DEFINE_string("checkpoint_dir", `""`, "Checkpoint directory from training run")<br>
 ### Please refer to continue_train.py.